 Full-Duplex and Half-Duplex Explained

-There are two modes to send Ethernet frames.
-These modes are full-duplex and half-duplex.
-In the full-duplex mode, a device can send and receive frames simultaneously.
-In the half-duplex mode, a device can either send or receive frames at a given time.
+A duplex defines how a network device sends and receives data packets.
+It has two types: full and half.
+In the full-duplex mode, a device can send and receive data simultaneously.
+In the half-duplex mode, a device can either send or receive data at a given time.

 Half-duplex example

-Suppose three PCs are connected in a LAN through a Hub.
-A hub forwards data using physical layer standards rather than data-link layer standards.
-When an electrical signal enters one hub port, the hub repeats that electrical signal out of all other ports (except the incoming port).
+A LAN network has three PCs connected through a Hub.
+A Hub forwards data using physical-layer standards rather than data-link-layer standards.
+When an electrical signal enters a Hub port, the Hub forwards it from all other ports (except the incoming port).

 half duplex

 Half-duplex mode solves this problem.
-In half-duplex mode, a device checks the wire before placing its signals on the wire.
+In half-duplex mode, a device checks the wire before sending its signals.
 If the wire contains signals, the device assumes another device is transmitting signals.
 It waits until another device's transmission is over.
-It places its signals on the wire only when the wire has no signals.
+It places its signals on the wire only when the wire is idle.

 Full-duplex example